-6,2,11 To set a tab stop to indent the first line of text:
+6.2.11 Setting a tab stop:

-- Click on the tab selector till the First Line Indent icon is visible. - The First Line Indent icon will appear, left-click at any point on the horizontal ruler. - To start a new paragraph, press the Enter key and the insertion point will automatically indent to that point.

-Left-click and drag the tab stop back and forth on the ruler to move a tab stop once you have inserted it
+- Click on the tab selector till the First Line Indent icon is visible. - The First Line Indent icon will appear left-click at any point on the horizontal ruler. - To start a new paragraph, press the Enter key and the insertion point will automatically indent to that point. - Left-click and drag the tab stop back and forth on the ruler to move a tab stop once you have inserted it.